Do you want to create a reusable block in the WordPress block editor?

-What Is a Reusable Block in WordPress?
+What Is a Reusable Block (Pattern) in WordPress?

-Most users just save their reusable content snippets as text files on their computers and then copy and paste them when needed.
+A lot of users just save their reusable content snippets as text files on their computers and then copy and paste them when needed.

 This saves time and also enables you to maintain a consistent design or style across pages or posts.
+Here are just some of the scenarios when a reusable block (pattern) can help you work more efficiently:

 - Asking users to follow you on social media at the end of each article